 “For example, a stable coin backed by risky and volatile assets and not transparently backed by an adequate amount of such assets with appropriate haircuts, could become exposed to price risk.
 This price risk could interfere with settlement finality on the platform, insofar as the value of the stable coin delivered as payment for the crypto assets in a transaction on the platform are suddenly not equal.”

 FTX’s list of proposals concludes with a suggestion for standardized know-your-customer (KYC) and anti-money laundering (AML) protocols for the crypto industry.

 “However accomplished, it is critical that crypto marketplace regulation continues to require significant focus on the performance of KYC and AML obligations.
-To ensure this, marketplace operators should be performing periodic self-audits and should also be subject to regular review and exam by their primary regulator on these requirements.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+To ensure this, marketplace operators should be performing periodic self-audits and should also be subject to regular review and exam by their primary regulator on these requirements.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action